 - Ozarka College operates as a two-year public post-secondary institution offering associate level degrees and technical certificates as well as basic adult education and workplace skills training.

-- The teacher population of 59 teachers has declined by 10% over five years.
+- The teacher population of 59 teachers has stayed relatively flat over five years.

 |Ozarka College||(AR) Community College Avg.|